S&P 500 4,273.53

 If you can't find the ideal portfolio in any available growth stock mutual funds, you can build your own and purchase individual shares of growth stocks.
 Many brokers now offer partial shares of stock so investors with limited capital can still build a diverse portfolio.
 But buying individual stocks involves lots of research and stomaching plenty of volatility, especially when growth stocks are involved.

-If mutual funds aren't your ideal vehicle, but you still want a basket of stocks, you can consider an actively-managed stock ETF.
-These ETFs have a manager selecting shares for the portfolio, much like a mutual fund manager, but you can sell ETFs on exchanges and don't have the unavoidable capital gains distributions.
+If mutual funds aren't your ideal vehicle but still want a basket of stocks, you can consider an actively managed stock ETF.
+These ETFs have a manager selecting shares for the portfolio, much like a mutual fund manager, but ETFs can be sold on exchanges and don't have the unavoidable capital gains distributions.

-In addition to actively-managed growth stock ETFs, you can purchase plenty of passively managed growth stock ETFs.
-Growth stock index ETFs are often cheaper than their actively managed counterparts, and you can trade them more easily than mutual funds.
+In addition to actively managed growth stock ETFs, you can purchase plenty of passively managed growth stock ETFs as well.
+Growth stock index ETFs are often cheaper than their actively managed counterparts and can be traded more easily than mutual funds.

 Many investors prefer specific sectors or industries instead of themes like growth or value.
 For example, there's plenty of overlap between tech sector mutual funds and growth stock mutual funds, but the tech sector funds will exclude industries like healthcare and consumer discretionary.
 Consider a tech sector fund if you prefer a more concentrated focus on the tech sector's growth stocks.